graphieros/vue-data-ui/README.md

 });
 ```

-Predefined actions in user options menu depend on the type of chart.
-Some charts have more or less actions available.
-Action buttons contain an predefined icons by default.
+Predefined actions in the user options menu depend on the type of chart.
+Some charts have more or fewer actions available.
+Action buttons contain predefined icons by default.

 To hide a given action, set the userOption.buttons, for example: